 ''' find_certificate_authorities_for_domain(self, pem_format: bool = True, controls: →List[ldap3.protocol.rfc4511.Control] = None) -> Union[List[str], List[bytes]] Attempt to discover the CAs within the domain and return info on their certificates.
-If a session was first established using an IP address or blind trust TLS, but we →want to bootstrap our sessions to establish stronger trust, or write the CA certificates to a local. →truststore for other non-LDAP applications to use (e.g. establishing roots of trust for https or syslog. ⇔over TLS), then it's helpful to grab the certificate authorities in the domain and their signing.
-Not all domains run certificate authorities; some use public CAs or get certs from. →other PKI being run, so this isn't useful for everyone.
-But a lot of people do run CAs in their AD. →domains, and this is useful for them. :param pem_format: If True, return the certificates as strings in PEM format. →Otherwise, return the certificates as bytestrings in DER format.
+If a session was first established using an IP address or blind trust TLS, but we \hookrightarrow want to bootstrap our sessions to establish stronger trust, or write the CA certificates to a local. \rightarrow truststore for other non-LDAP applications to use (e.g. establishing roots of trust for https or syslog. \rightarrow over TLS), then it's helpful to grab the certificate authorities in the domain and their signing. →certificates.
+Not all domains run certificate authorities; some use public CAs or get certs from. \rightarrowother PKI being run, so this isn't useful for everyone.
+But a lot of people do run CAs in their AD \rightarrow domains, and this is useful for them. :param pem_format: If True, return the certificates as strings in PEM format. →Otherwise, return the certificates as bytestrings in DER format.
 Defaults to True. :param controls: A list of LDAP controls to use when performing the search.
-These →can be used to specify whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :returns: A list of either PEM-formatted certificate strings or DER-formatted. →certificate byte strings, representing the CA certificates of the CAs within the domain. '''
+These \rightarrow can be used to specify whether or not certain properties/attributes are critical, which. \rightarrow influences whether a search may succeed or fail based on their availability. :returns: A list of either PEM-formatted certificate strings or DER-formatted. \rightarrow certificate byte strings, representing the CA certificates of the CAs within the domain. (continues on next page) '''